microsoft/sqlworkshops/sql2019lab/06_Additional_Migration.md

 This module is designed for you to read and learn about additional capabilities in SQL Server 2019, tools to assist Migration, using Database Compatibility, and Next Steps for your journey with SQL Server 2019.
 There are no activities for this module.

-Use the slide deck in the [slides](https://github.com/microsoft/sqlworkshops/tree/master/sql2019lab/slides) folder as you read through this section for more details.
+Use the Powerpoint slides the [slides](https://github.com/microsoft/sqlworkshops/tree/master/sql2019lab/slides) folder as you read through this section for more details.

 You will cover the following topics in this Module: